 Mold and ants may be the effect, rather than the cause, of magnolia tree problems.

 The real causes often are the magnolia scale bugs.
 The scale insects secrete a liquid called honeydew that invites sooty mold.
 And because this honeydew—true to its name—is a very sweet substance, ants like to feed on it.

 What Is Sooty Mold?

 "Sooty mold" sounds disgusting, and it has an appearance to match.
 It appears as a sickly, black film covering the bark and/or leaves of a plant.
-Known in scientific lingo as Capnodium, sooty mold is a kind of fungus.
+Known scientifically as Capnodium, sooty mold is a kind of fungus.
 Sooty mold itself usually does not cause a direct problem for your plant but rather an indirect one: namely, it inhibits the photosynthesis in a plant.

-Take careful note that it is the sucking insects, rather than the sooty mold fungus or the ants, that you should be fighting.
+Remember that it is the sucking insects, rather than the sooty mold fungus or the ants, that you should be fighting.
 The fungus and the ants will go away once you have eliminated the sucking insects.